bald-cap/COVID-ANALYSIS/README.md

 - Confidence Interval

 #### COVID ANALYSIS

-5. Dominant age groups in the intensive care unit

-6. Dominant ages groups that died

 7. Are the dominant age groups that are in the intensive care unit those that died?
 - Represent it on a histogram where the each year group has a bar for intensive care and another for deaths.